A structure-preserving semi-implicit four-split scheme for continuum mechanics: Governing PDE system and splitting

 \subsection{G-J-v subsystem}

 The next subsystem concerns the coupling between momentum equation via the two stress tensors with the distortion matrix and specific thermal impulse.
-Here, we have replaced \eqref{eqn.deformation} by \eqref{eqn.pde.metric} due to the favorable structure of the metric tensor equation.
-Due to the appearance of the stress tensors in the total energy equation, it is added to this subsystem while the other variables have been omitted.
+Here, we have replaced \eqref{eqn.deformation} by \eqref{eqn.pde.metric}.
+Due to the appearance of the stress tensors in the total energy equation, it is added to this subsystem while the other variables have been omitted:

 Analytic expressions of the eigenvalues of the G-J-v subsystem are not available, however with the quasi-2D setting $G = \text{diag}(G_{kk})$, $J_3 = 0$, we obtain the eigenvalues and a full set of eigenvectors.
 Due to the coupling of $J_k$ and $G_{ik}$ this subsystem is connected both to the shear and the heat Mach numbers $M_s$ and $M_h$ respectively.